Application Requirements

 Selection Process:

-By the end of May, the top 40 applicants with the highest cumulative points will be selected and invited for an interview process which occurs in mid-June.
+Weatherford College faculty review all completed and accepted applications.
+The scoring method is outlined below.
+In May, the top 50–60 applicants with the highest cumulative grade points are selected and invited for an interview process which occurs in June.

 Scoring method: